galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 Prior to publication many journals and funders require authors to submit their sequence data to one of the three INSDC member databases – ENA, NCBI or DDBJ – between which data is synchronised on a daily basis.
 INSDC is the core infrastructure for sharing nucleotide sequence data and metadata in the public domain.
 Data in INSDC member databases is available permanently, for free and with unrestricted access.
 For each submitted sequence a unique accession number is issued which can be reported in the publication.

 The three databases have different methods for making submissions.
-This tutorial will cover how to upload read data and accompanying metadata to the ENA server using the ENA Webin portal.
+If your database of choice is ENA and you are new to sequence submission and need to submit data stored on a remote server, you are in the right place.
+This tutorial will cover how to find your way around the ENA Webin portal for uploading read data and accompanying metadata and use cURL to copy read files over to ENA's FTP server.

 If you would like to use Galaxy tools for submission to ENA you may find [this](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/upload-data-to-ena/tutorial.html) tutorial helpful.